Musical Student

 At 13 years old, my brother David and I started a “rock” band.
 It consisted of a trumpet player named Eddie Gardner, with me on accordion and David on a snare drum.
 Our first song was “When The Saints Come Marching In”.
 We played our first public performance from our family’s rooftop.
 The neighbors must have been thinking that this was the end of the neighborhood and home prices would be going down.
 We “progressed” to playing more rock-type songs like Black Sabbath’s; Iron Man.
 Audiences at the senior centers would have to give us credit.
 You would never see and instrument lineup nor performance like that anywhere else in the world.
 It was unique to say the least.

 One thing became obvious-I didn’t get much attention playing either the accordion or French horn in my social age group.
 I put a microphone in my accordion and played the bass keys through an amplifier with my left hand and played a Farfisa keyboard with my right hand.
-My parents bought my brother a full drum kit and a guitar player name Rick Freed join us as a three piece.
-We practiced every day in the Florida room of our house.
+My parents bought my brother a full drum kit and a guitar player name Rick Freed join us as a three piece we called StoneHarp.
+Why StoneHarp?
+Lead Zeppelin was something heavy (Lead) and something light (Zeppelin).
+We practiced every day in the Florida room of our house that my father had soundproofed.
 My parents were very supportive to say the least.

 After a year of practice, we believed we were good enough to try our luck at the West Palm Beach Country Fair’s Battle of the Bands.
 With our parents in attendance we gave it our all but most notably when we ended our performance we could mostly hear mom clapping and some bonehead yell out “You SUCK!”.
-That was very embarrassing and at that point I was seriously considering a new profession.
+That was an embarrassing moment and at that point I was seriously considering a new profession.
+We did not make it into the finalists.